President-Doug Ripley, email

-We have monthly programs on the 3rd Thursday of each month from September through May at 5:00 p.m (new time). in the Cochise County Community Development Office conference room, 4001 Foothills Dr. (corner of Highway 92 and Foothills), Sierra Vista.
+We have monthly programs on the 3rd Thursday of each month from September through May at 5:00 p.m. in the Cochise County Community Development Office conference room, 4001 Foothills Dr. (corner of Highway 92 and Foothills), Sierra Vista.
 The Chapter has established a Facebook website where much useful information about the chapter and its members is posted.

 Join Our Chapter E-list: If you would like to receive reminders and announcements about field trips and meetings via e-mail, send a note to Doug Ripley to be added to the list.

 Late Summer in the Chiricahuas